mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 world is in the Imperium or not.
 Local regulations vary considerably and matter more than the allegiance of the world.

-In this respect the border is a ‘soft’ one, in that although worlds on the border conduct the same customs checks as any others, they have no obligation to treat trans–border shipping any differently to that coming from within the Imperium.
+In this respect the border is a 'soft' one, in that although worlds on the border conduct the same customs checks as any others, they have no obligation to treat trans–border shipping any differently to that coming from within the Imperium.
 As always, local conditions